sentioxyz/docs/docs/Documentation/quickstart.md

 > ℹ️
 >
 > In this section, we will show you how to set up a simple project to monitor an ERC20 contract.

-In this section, we will show you how to set up a simple project to monitor an ERC20 contract.

 ## Step 1: Create a Sentio Account